 - basic metabolic panel to check kidney function and nutrient levels

 - urinalysis to check for proper elimination of acids and bases

 - urine pH level test to measure alkalinity and acidity of urine

-However, depending on your symptoms and the other information your doctor collects, additional tests may be performed.
-If you have diabetes, your glucose and ketone levels may be tested.
+However, depending on your symptoms and the other information your doctor collects, they may order additional tests.
+If you have diabetes, they may test your glucose and ketone levels.
 If you ingested ethylene glycol or methylene, you may undergo an osmolality test.

 Treatments for pH imbalances will vary greatly based on whether you’re experiencing acidosis or alkalosis, and what the underlying cause is.
 The ultimate goal is to return your acid-base level to a healthy balance.